Lemon2ee/IME/USEME.md

 You can enter this mod by running the jar file (in the res directory) by either given no argument, or append `--interactive` as the argument.

+### GUI mode:

+To use the GUI, run the program/click the jar file without given any arguments.

+The combobox at the left top corner, act as the image library The panel below it is the operation panel which all operation will be located, below that is the histogram panel which provides histogram for visual support, no action would be performed if you click on it.

+The right side of the program is the place to display image, which can only display a portion of the image if it is a relatively large, you can resize the program window to have a better view.

 ### File mode: